 On suitable days, a decision was taken at random as to whether to seed or not.
 For each day the following variables were measured:

-seeding a factor indicating whether seeding action occurred (yes or no), time number of days after the first day of the experiment, cloude the percentage cloud cover in the experimental area, measured using radar, prewet the total rainfall in the target area one hour before seeding (in cubic meters $\times 10^7$ ), rain the amount of rain in cubic meters $\times 10^7$ , sne suitability criterion, see above.
+seeding : a factor indicating whether seeding action occurred (yes or no), time : number of days after the first day of the experiment, rainfall : the amount of rain in cubic metres $\times 10^7$ , sne : suitability criterion, see above.